SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 parandhu – pervaded

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Who can know my lord krishNa who is easily approachable?
 How can they know about him?
-If we try to speak about his food, even all the worlds (which are filled with movable/immovable objects) who not even be sufficient for his handful as said in brahma sUthram 1.2.9 “aththA charAchara grahaNAth” (lord consumed all movable/immovable objects during praLayam); as explained in chAndhOgya upanishadh “viSvatha: prushtEshu sarvatha: prushtEshu” (beyond everything else in this material world), the paramapadham (spiritual realm) that is much beyond all of the material realm is his residence (where he lives); he is the antharAthmA (in-dwelling super soul) of all objects other than him and he is pervaded in all places that exist without losing even a small place.
+If we try to speak about his food, even all the worlds (which are filled with movable/immovable objects) would not even be sufficient for his handful as said in brahma sUthram 1.2.9 “aththA charAchara grahaNAth” (lord consumed all movable/immovable objects during praLayam); as explained in chAndhOgya upanishadh “viSvatha: prushtEshu sarvatha: prushtEshu” (beyond everything else in this material world), the paramapadham (spiritual realm) that is much beyond all of the material realm is his residence (where he lives); he is the antharAthmA (in-dwelling super soul) of all objects other than him and he pervades in all places which exist without losing even a small place.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam